Grind the walnuts in a pestle and mortar until fine. Halve and deseed the chillies, then pop into a blender with 100ml of water and blitz to a purée.

 Boil the potatoes in a large pan of boiling salted water for about 15 minutes, or until cooked through.
 Drain and steam-dry in a colander for a few minutes, then return to the pan, dress with oil and season.

 Put a lug of oil in a small frying pan over a medium heat.
 Destone and tear in the olives and pick in the mint leaves.
 Fry until lightly crispy, then add to the potatoes.

 Place the chicken between 2 sheets of greaseproof paper and bash with a rolling pin or a heavy pan until flattened and an even thickness.
-Season well, drizzle with olive oil and place in the fridge until needed.
+Season well, drizzle with oil and place in the fridge until needed.

 Stir in the blitzed chilli and cook for a few more minutes before adding the breadcrumbs.
-Stir in the milk and cook for about 4 minutes, until the sauce thickens, adding a splash of water, if needed.
+Stir in the milk and cook for about 4 minutes, or until the sauce thickens, adding a splash of water, if needed.

 Stir in the ground walnuts and finely grate in the Parmesan, simmer for a further 7 minutes, then season and keep warm while you cook the chicken.

 Heat a griddle pan until screaming hot, then add the chicken, skin-side down.
 Cook for around 4 minutes, or until the skin is lovely and golden, then turn and cook on the other side for 3 to 4 minutes, or until cooked through.

 Serve the chicken on the sauce with the potato salad on the side.
 Add a squeeze of lemon (if using) and some extra sliced chilli, if you like.